-6.8 Where the impact of a development on educational infrastructure is such that it can be shown that there will be a requirement for additional provision for children with special needs and disabilities, either within existing mainstream or specialist schools, or through the creation of a new school, a contribution for special needs and disability provision will be sought.
-As this is only likely on very large developments or where a significant amount of new housing is expected within an area, any requirements for a contribution through S106 or CIL will be assessed and calculated on a case-by-case basis.
+6.7 Where the impact of a development on educational infrastructure is such that it can be shown that there will be a requirement for additional provision for children with special needs and disabilities (SEND), either within existing mainstream or specialist schools, or in the creation of a new school, a contribution for special needs and disability provision will be sought.
+Any requirements for a contribution through S106 or CIL will be assessed and calculated on a case-by-case basis.
+A contribution directly required for SEND provision will not be sought on any developments of less than 50 dwellings.